dgroomes/mitmproxy-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this subproject:

-* [ ] IN PROGRESS Filtering rules to only block traffic to a domain, like mozilla.org.
+* [x] DONE Filtering rules to only block traffic to a domain, like mozilla.org.
-* [ ] Consider using `mitmproxy` for interactive use, instead of `mitmdump`.
+* [ ] SKIP (Tried it, don't like it for a demo) Consider using `mitmproxy` for interactive use, instead of `mitmdump`.
 That way, we should be able to add the block rule interactively and that would make for a better demo.

 ## Reference